 What types of roles are in demand within performance marketing?

 Agencies are moving away from dedicated teams that oversee one aspect of digital advertising.
 They are instead moving towards a client-team model where key performance marketing skills are brought together to promote more holistic ways of working.
-The types of roles we recruit for across performance marketing include anything in the paid search, paid social, paid display, SEO, and affiliate verticals.
+The types of performance marketing job roles we recruit for include anything in the paid search, paid social, paid display, SEO, and affiliate verticals.
 However, we are also now seeing roles that span these areas, including performance marketing executives, specialists, and heads.
 Candidates are often now multi-channel specialists rather than being siloed into a single area.

 What qualities are employers looking for when they recruit for performance marketing roles?